ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 Relative paths for PPL items start from the most common directory on disk.
 Changing the organization or disk location of an item in the library build specification can affect the relative path.
 Changes within the custom device folder structure can also alter the organization of the items.

 Each change will require an update to the configuration XML file to include the newest paths.
-To solve this issue, refer to the [*Update the XML*](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-the-xml).
+To resolve this issue, refer to the [Update the XML](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-the-xml).

 #### Incompatible LabVIEW Features

 Some LabVIEW features are not compatible with PPL.
 For example, public malleable VIs (VIMs) cannot be included in a PPL for export.
 Only VIMs set with a private scope can be included.
-To solve this issue, remove these features from your custom device at the code or project level.
+To resolve this issue, remove these features from your custom device at the code or project level.

 #### RT Driver VI Path Errors

 Opening a PPL based custom device in VeriStand will generate invalid path errors for the RT Driver VIs.
 VeriStand System Explorer does not recognize PPL paths.
 These errors do not affect how the Custom Device runs.
-To solve this issue, refer to the [*Update VeriStand System Explorer*](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-veristand-system-explorer).
+To resolve this issue, refer to the [Update VeriStand System Explorer](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-veristand-system-explorer).

 #### Deployment Errors

 Some custom device APIs, such as the NI VeriStand Custom Device Channel APIs, use Global Data References.
 This will cause deployment errors for a PPL based custom device.
-To solve this issue, refer to the [*Update Global Data References*](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-global-data-references).
+To resolve this issue, refer to the [Update Global Data References](https://niveristand-custom-device-handbook.readthedocs.io/en/latest/Migrating_LLB_to_a_PPL_based_Custom_Device.html#update-global-data-references).

 ### Implementing a PPL Based Custom Device